Your About Us page is one of the first supporting pages you’ll likely design when building your website, regardless of the industry you’re in.

 13. Wild Fork

 Wild Fork’s About Us page appeals to the senses.
-That makes sense considering it sells responsibility farmed meat.
+That’s smart considering it sells responsibly farmed meat.

-But beyond mouth-watering meat, Wild Fork sells peace of mind as a healthy meat alternative for health-conscious consumers.
-And its About Us page does a great job of walking us through exactly how it does this by:
+Beyond mouth-watering meat, Wild Fork sells peace of mind as a meat alternative for health-conscious consumers.
+Its About Us page does a great job of explaining how it does this by: